harvester/docs/docs/install/pxe-boot-install.md

 ### Serve the iPXE program

-Download the iPXE uefi program from http://boot.ipxe.org/ipxe.efi and make `ipxe.efi` can be downloaded from the HTTP server. e.g.:
+Download the iPXE UEFI program from http://boot.ipxe.org/ipxe.efi and make `ipxe.efi` can be downloaded from the HTTP server. e.g.:

 ```bash
 cd /usr/share/nginx/html/harvester/
 wget http://boot.ipxe.org/ipxe.efi
 ```

-The file now can be downloaded from http://10.100.0.10/harvester/ipxe.efi
+The file now can be downloaded from http://10.100.0.10/harvester/ipxe.efi locally.

 ### DHCP server configuration